Rocka84/pushing-hue/README.md

 ## looking for triggers

 - looking for some events I could listen to
-  - I don't want (and can't) dissasemble ipbridge binary
+  - I don't want (and can't) disassemble the ipbridge binary
   - needed tools to MitM the zigbee-device not available
     - /dev/Zigbee is a symlink to /dev/ttyUSB0
     - remove link, read from ttyUSB0, push data to simulate /dev/Zigbee